Life Insurance Statistics for 2025

 Who Has Life Insurance?

-Baby boomers, men, Black Americans and affluent households show the highest life insurance coverage rates in America, while younger adults, women, Hispanic Americans and lower-income families remain underinsured despite often expressing greater need for financial protection.
+Baby boomers, men, Black Americans and affluent households show the highest life insurance coverage rates in America, while younger adults, women, Hispanic Americans and lower-income families remain underinsured despite expressing greater need for financial protection.

 By Age Group

-Generational differences reveal a clear life-stage progression in insurance adoption, with ownership increasing steadily from young adulthood through retirement years as financial responsibilities evolve and awareness grows.
+Generational differences reveal clear life-stage progression in insurance adoption, with ownership increasing steadily from young adulthood through retirement years as financial responsibilities evolve and awareness grows.

 Generation